raydenlim/tp/docs/DeveloperGuide.md

   * Immutability: Any updates to graded test scores to the Person Objects may cause issues down stream on methods referencing to the old Person object.
   * Complex Handling of Person: More logic will have to be implemented to update the references of the new Person object.

-**Alternative 2:** Isolate the GradedTest Object as its own
+**Alternative 2:** Isolate the GradedTest Object as its own.
 - Pros:
   * Easier to debug: Since the GradedTest Object is isolated.
 - Cons:
   * Immutability: Any updates to Person Object will result in the GradedTest Object referencing the deleted person.

-**Aspect 4: How to initialise a graded test instance for users**
+**Aspect 4: How to initialise a graded test instance for users:**

 **Alternative 1:** Piggy back on the Person methods via the `add` and `edit` function.
 - Pros:
-  * Convenience: Building on Aspect 2, it enables users to easily set graded test scores to the default values with `gt/default`
+  * Convenience: Building on Aspect 2, it enables users to easily set graded test scores to the default values with `gt/default`.
   * Object safety: Building on Aspect 3, since all objects are `private final` and hence immutable, any edits/updates to the person's object will not cause issues to the graded test, as the Person parser logic will handle the new Person object creation.
 - Cons:
   * Annoying: The strict GradedTest string constructor does not allow the dynamic edits/updates of scores. (i.e If a person just wants to update a specific test score, they will still have to type out all the scores as input).